 • Weekly health & fitness tracker

 Here are some pics of these pages.

 These printables were fun to make and I’m thinking about adding more in the future.
 So stay tuned for any updates.
+If you purchase the premium planner, future updates will be free.
 I will email you the link when that happens.

 Also, keep the binder in the same location.
 You don’t want to frantically search for it if an emergency occurs.

-Need help with scheduling chores?
-Click here to read how to you can create a chore schedule for you and your family.
+- Need help with scheduling chores?
+Click here to read how you can create a chore schedule for you and your family.